A Practical Theory of Generalization in Selectivity Learning: Introduction

-\textbf{Takeaways from the experiments. } Note that the proposed improvement strategies are \emph{orthogonal} to selectivity model architectures, making them applicable to various existing models.
-Our primary goal is \emph{not} to outperform current SOTA query-driven selectivity learning models, but to validate the practicality of our theory by designing algorithms that improve the OOD generalization capabilities of existing models \emph{with theoretical guarantees.} Thus, we focus our experimental evaluation on aspects in which our strategies are expected to provide improvements, and avoid complex scenarios such as 16-way joins.
-We leave scaling our approaches to such cases in future work.
-Indeed, this focused approach has yielded clear, compelling results: across both single- and multi-table datasets, our strategies can \emph{significantly} improve the OOD generalization of existing selectivity learning models, in terms of both estimation accuracy (i.e., smaller Qerror and RMSE) and query running time performance (i.e., lower query latency).
+\item Inspired by the lessons learned from our theory and \neucdf, we propose a general training methodology for enhancing existing query-driven selectivity models. \name incorporates the idea of CDF modeling of \neucdf into query-driven models by enforcing model \textbf{Se}lf-\textbf{Con}sistency with the learned \textbf{C}umulative \textbf{D}istribution \textbf{F}unctions.
+However, unlike \neucdf, \name keeps the original loss functions (Qerror or RMSE) of existing query-driven models, which allows for good in-distribution generalization with either relative or absolute loss functions.
+Moreover, the CDF self-consistency training of \name significantly enhances model OOD generalization ability. \end{itemize} \textbf{Takeaways from the experiments. } Note that the proposed improvement strategies are \emph{orthogonal} to selectivity model architectures, making them applicable to various existing models.
+Our primary goal is \emph{not} to outperform current SOTA query-driven selectivity learning models, but to validate the practicality of our theory by designing algorithms that improve the OOD generalization capabilities of existing models \emph{with theoretical guarantees.} Thus, we focus our experimental evaluation on aspects in which our strategies are expected to provide improvements.
+Indeed, this focused approach has yielded clear, compelling results: across both single- and multi-table datasets, our strategies can \emph{significantly} improve the OOD generalization of existing selectivity learning models, in terms of both estimation accuracy (\textit{i.e.,} smaller Qerror and RMSE) and query running time performance (\textit{i.e.,} lower query latency).